prasadrenukdas/wawa-jr/README.md

 and hot reloading.

 Remember that the React Native server must be running for `run-<platform>` to work.
-This is done with `react-native start`. `yarn start` is a wrapper for this command.
+This is done with `react-native start`.
+You may want to use `react-native start --reset-cache` in some cases.

 ### Unit Testing
 Write unit tests relative to the files they are testing in corresponding